omgnetwork/honted/docs/tendermint_blockchain_design.md

     Proven with (TODO)

-# un-edited dumps from the meeting

-## AML-KYC cert (TODO)
+## AML-KYC certification

 For a token like USD-backed token there will be requirements to KYC on-chain holders of the token.
-The issuer should specify aml-kyc authority address for such a token. aml-kyc authority address has the power to register (and unregister) other addresses as kyc-ed. the ledger restricts the ability to hold the token only to registered addresses.
+The issuer should specify **KYC address** for such a token, and this address should be in control of a suitable AML-KYC authority
+KYC address has the power to register (and unregister) other addresses as KYC-ed.
+The ledger, as part of transaction validity determined by `honted` ABCI app, restricts the ability to hold the token only to registered addresses.
 This is important for the phase when users can reclaim custody of the tokens on-chain.

-TODO: what if address is unregistered and has tokens?
+TODO: what if address is unregistered while holding tokens?

-## chain naming (TODO)
+## Chain naming

-domain-like system both for Plasma and Honte-OmiseGO
+Since both for Plasma blockchain (Tesuji milestone) and Honte-OmiseGO network there are possible many chains, there needs to be a consistent naming scheme for these chains.
+This will allow applications to refer to a particular chain.

+The naming scheme is going to be:

+`address.[chain_id].[parent_chain_1_id]. ... .[parent_chain_n_id]`

+Where address is the actual address, and `chain_id` is always the address of contract (or other chain id for Plasma) of the chain on its parent chain.
+Top-most `parent_chain_n_id` should be the address of an Ethereum smart contract.

+For the Honte-OmiseGO we restrict to single-tier equivalent:

+`address.[smart_contract_on_Ethereum_address]`